 1. Use many different fonts, both in size and style

 Why does the user need the text on your site?
-In order to read it, learn about you, your product or service.
-But there is a big ‘BUT’ - small print or complex font style.
+In order to read it, learn about you, your product, or your service.
+But there is a big ‘BUT’ – small print or complex font style.

-Today people keep their attention for no longer than 8 seconds - this time is enough to read 18 words.
-If your text is larger, with small print, then the user will likely scroll down the page.
+Today people keep their attention for no longer than 8 seconds – this time is enough to read 18 words.
+If your text is more extensive, with small print, the user will likely scroll down the page.
 Different font styles put together may also distract and even annoy the user.

 What to do: Use video or animation + voice to bring your product to life.
 And find a consultant offering UX design services if you haven’t done that yet.

 Have you ever tried to open the Zara website from the phone?
 That means you know our pain.
 Sliders make the site heavier than it should be and look a bit old and dusty.